 The image on this TV is produced by a powerful lamp that will operate for many hours.
 Eventually, however, this lamp will need to be replaced.
 It is designed to be easily replaced by the TV owner.
 Front panel indicators and/or on-screen messages will assist you in determining when the lamp needs to be replaced.
-Please see Appendix H for details on lamp replacement.
+Please see Appendix G for details on lamp replacement.

 To order a new lamp:

 While Under Warranty After Warranty Call (800) 332-2119.
-Please Call (800) 553-7278.
-Order a new lamp for your TV model as shown below. have model number, serial TV Model Number Lamp Part Number number, and TV purchase date available.
-WD-52628, WD-62628 915P026010 WD-73727 915P027010
+Please have model number, serial number, and TV purchase date available.
+Call (800) 553-7278.
+Order lamp part number 915P027010.